Easy to Difficult Bible Trivia Quiz

 -

-What is the day Jesus entered Jerusalem on a donkey called?
+What is the day Jesus entered Jerusalem on the donkey called?

 a.
 Ash Wednesday